 Amazon to hold Prime Day event on Oct.
 13-14

 Sept 28 (Reuters) - Amazon.com Inc AMZN.O said on Monday it would hold its annual shopping event, Prime Day, on Oct.
-13 and 14.
+13 and 14 as the e-commerce giant aims for an early kickstart to the holiday season.

-The company earlier this year postponed the two-day shopping event, started in 2015 to drum up sales during the summer shopping lull, due to the COVID-19 pandemic.
+The company earlier this year had postponed the two-day shopping event, which started in 2015 to drum up sales during the summer shopping lull, due to the COVID-19 pandemic.

-This year, Amazon is aiming for an early kickstart to the holiday season with the new timing.
+Amazon said it is investing an additional $100 million in special Prime Day and holiday promotional programs.

+The Seattle-based company is on an expansion spree on the back of a meteoric rise in its business, thanks to a surge in online orders during coronavirus-induced lockdowns, which helped it post its biggest-ever quarterly profit in 26 years in July.

 ((tiyashi.datta@thomsonreuters.com;))